 While the past year and a half have seen the mortgage industry set records for revenue and loan volume as interest rates have dipped to historically low levels, this good news has often been accompanied with a puzzling disclaimer that goes something like this: Due to heavy volume, there may be delays in approving your loan.

-Complexities matter.
+The timing of closing your loan matters.
 In addition to buying, you might be selling your place and need to move into your new home by a certain date.
 The lender’s high volume is not on your radar—you’re looking at timelines and how you need to seamlessly coordinate with multiple parties to wrap up a much larger process.
-While certain technology-challenged lenders have struggled during this period, lenders like Proper Rate have made it a priority to improve the modern homebuying process, beginning with turn times.

 To meet consumer demands for greater speed and efficiency, many lenders are adopting innovative technology platforms that help process your loan more quickly and seamlessly.
-According to a 2018 report from the Federal Reserve Bank of New York, Mortgage providers with “fintech” capabilities close loans 10 days faster than those who lack these capabilities.
-That’s 10 days faster for the lender and 10 days faster for you.
+According to a 2018 report from the Federal Reserve Bank of New York, Mortgage providers with “fintech,” or financial technology, capabilities close loans 10 days faster than those who lack this technology.

 Introducing speed into the process

-As illustrated above, pre-pandemic a number of savvy lenders were beginning to orchestrate their application process around cloud-based digital technology, but as we approach 2022 it’s become increasingly commonplace—first and foremost because borrowers are demanding it.
+As illustrated above, pre-pandemic a number of savvy lenders were beginning to create an application process around cloud-based digital technology, but it’s become increasingly commonplace—first and foremost because borrowers are demanding it.
 According to a survey by a leading mortgage technology company, 61% of borrowers used an online application in 2020 and 61% of borrowers also took advantage of an electronic portal to sign and finalize closing documents.

 Underwriting, automation and moving things along

 Arguably the most important step on the road to closing your loan is the underwriting portion of your mortgage experience.
-This is really where the rubber meets the road, and where information regarding loan approval is examined, weighed and vetted—and it can be time consuming.
+This is where information regarding loan approval is examined, weighed and vetted—and it can be time consuming.
 An underwriter looks into your creditworthiness, scrutinizing your financial history and profile including income, assets, liabilities, employment history, collateral and more.

-New technology for back-end processing signals a key evolutionary step for the mortgage industry, one that should delight borrowers as much as lenders.
-By beginning to incorporate the bold advancements of artificial intelligence (AI) and machine learning into mortgage processing, Gateless and other companies are creating integrations and efficiencies that can be automated, saving mortgage providers countless hours on the backend that, in turn, can be passed along to you, the borrower.
+By incorporating the bold advancements of artificial intelligence (AI) and machine learning into mortgage processing, lenders are creating integrations and efficiencies that can be automated, saving mortgage providers countless hours on the backend that, in turn, can be passed along to the borrower.